Could You Hit A Coyote At 800 Yards With A .50 Cal

 Frequently Asked Questions

-Is a .50 caliber rifle effective for hunting coyotes at 800 yards?
+What caliber rifle is recommended for hunting coyotes at 800 yards?

-What equipment is necessary for long-range shooting at 800 yards?
+What equipment is necessary for extreme long-range shooting?

 Related News